sinankalkan/CENG501-Spring2021/project_BarutcuDemir/readme.md

 1. **Tokenization**.
 Nothing is said about the tokenization method.
 There are many tokenization methods to choose from today because they can really improve the performance of the network.
 We chose to use the most elementary method that is word tokenization.
 Every unique word is assigned a token along with some special tokens such as beginning of sentences, end of sentence and unknown word token.
 It is important to note that virtually no language model uses this tokenization method today, they opt in for subword tokenization methods such as byte pair encoding and Sentencepiece.
 These are easy to use and we have experience working with them but we chose word tokenization due to its simplicity and the ambiguity of the tokenization method in the paper.
 2. **Experimental Setup**.
 Nothing is said about the chosen optimizer and its parameters.
 The batch size is also reported for only natural language inference (LSTM).
 There is no explanation about hidden sizes of both LSTM and MLP, and choice of activation function between linear layers in NLI tasks.
 The authors report how much they train the networks in terms of step sizes, but since the batch size is ambiguous for most tasks, this does not help to replicate the results.
 Our choice of these hyperparameters are explained in the experimental setup.
 3. **Model Architecture**.
 Some choices regarding the model architecture are ambiguous such as the feed forward network hidden size.
 Our choice of these hyperparameters are explained in the experimental setup.
-4.  **Concatenation Process in LSTM**.
-There is no explanation about concatenation of *premise* and *hypothesis* outputs in NLI experiments.
-We inferred from previous works for concatenation process.
-5.  **BLEU smoothing function**.
+4.  **BLEU smoothing function**.
 The BLEU metric used for translation is not a perfect metric and some modifications have been proposed to make it closer to human judgement.
 One such proposal is the use of [smoothing functions](https://leimao.github.io/blog/BLEU-Score/).
 We used a particular but common smoothing function, but the authors have not made it clear whether they have used it or which one.
 So a comparison between our BLEU scores and the authors' may not be %100 accurate.
-6. Concatenation heuristic method [Qian Chen et al., 2017.](https://arxiv.org/abs/1609.06038) is used in previous work.
+5.    **Concatenation Process in LSTM**.
+There is no explanation about concatenation of *premise* and *hypothesis* outputs in NLI experiments.
+We inferred from previous work [Qian Chen et al., 2017.](https://arxiv.org/abs/1609.06038) for concatenation process.
 We used this heuristic for our implementation in NLI task.
 Concatenation process is done by computing both average and max pooling, and concatenate all these vectors to form the final fixed length vector v.
 The final fixed length vector v is calculated as follows:

   ![Concat](https://user-images.githubusercontent.com/84293711/127313944-0d5a2d55-a0e2-4f96-a74f-d92f24ce826c.jpg)

                      (Qian Chen et al., 2017)

 Where *Va,ave* and *Va,max* are LSTM outputs of premise sentences applied by average   and max operations respectively along hidden size direction, and *Vb,ave* and *Vb,max* are the outputs of hypothesis outputs of same process.